wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 The inner "for" loop takes each phone number in a batch and makes an HTTP request to the Vonage Messages API.
 The request header contains the base64 encoded credentials that we derived earlier as a "b64value."
 It also includes a JSON payload to be delivered to the Messages API.
 The JSON payload consists of the receiver details in the `to` dictionary, the sender's details in "from," and the message content in 'message.'

-* the `send_message` function takes the `from` as the sender of the SMS campaign and `to` as the SMS receiver.
+* The `send_message` function takes the `from` as the sender of the SMS campaign and `to` as the SMS receiver.
 It also takes the `text` as the SMS message.
-* the value of the `sender` input taken from the user of your application will be shown to the receivers in the text received as the sender of the message.
+* The value of the `sender` input taken from the user of your application will be shown to the receivers in the text received as the sender of the message.
-* the phone numbers of the recipients that will receive a message at a particular time, based on the `batch_size` are fed into the `to` variable.
+* The phone numbers of the recipients that will receive a message at a particular time, based on the `batch_size` are fed into the `to` variable.
-* the `delay_period` delays the execution after each batch of SMS is sent.
+* The `delay_period` delays the execution after each batch of SMS is sent.
 The delay is executed by the `time.sleep(delay_period)` line.
 The delay period is in seconds.
-* a `JsonResponse` is returned if the SMS sending is successful or an error statement if it is unsuccessful.
+* A `JsonResponse` is returned if the SMS sending is successful or an error statement if it is unsuccessful.

 The full `views.py` code is as follows: